As war breaks out in Europe, China blames the US - KESQ

 ‘War is not funny’

+The topic “Ukraine President says Western countries completely give up on Ukraine,” topped the list in the morning, raking up over 1 billion views throughout the day and tens of thousands of comments.

-Many of those comments on the highly moderated platform were mocking Ukraine and its President Volodymyr Zelensky for being “pro-West,” and cheering for Russia and Putin.
+Many of those comments on the highly moderated platform mocked Ukraine and its President Volodymyr Zelensky for being “pro-West” and cheered for Russia and Putin.

 But others pushed back: “War is not funny at all,” wrote one user, whose post was liked over 60,000 times.
 “It makes me feel physically sick to see all the jokes about war.”